-If you are a resident or fellow and are concerned that you have been treated unfairly please contact the UWHA so that we can advocate for you.
+If you are a resident or fellow and are concerned that you have been treated unfairly please contact RFPU so that we can advocate for you.

 A timeline/summary of recent labor disputes between residents and UW is shown below: